-A key product to add to your baby travel essentials list.
+A key product to add to your travelling with baby and toddler checklist.

 3. Travel Friendly Baby Bottles

 The most obvious thing to add to your baby packing list is baby is bottles.
-Although I breastfeed Olive, I regularly pump to buy me a little freedom and this is no different when travelling.
+Although I breastfed Olive, I regularly pumped to buy me a little freedom and this is no different when travelling.

-Both Laura and I have been using MAM bottles since having Olive and Henry, and one of the many reasons for using them is their easy sterilising function.
-There really is no more painful task in parenthood than endlessly sterilising bottles and so we like to keep this task as simple (and fast) as possible.
+Both Laura and I used the MAM bottles for Olive and Henry, and one of the many reasons for using them is their easy sterilising function.
+There really is no more painful task in parenthood than endlessly sterilising bottles and so we liked to keep this task as simple (and fast) as possible.

 The creators of the MAM bottle have thankfully recognised this and have blessed time-deprived parents with bottles that sterilise in just three minutes in the microwave: genius.
-Being able to sterilise on the go in our apartment was hugely useful and meant one less thing to worry about when feeding Olive as we travelled.
+Being able to sterilise on the go in a hotel or holiday apartment was hugely useful and meant one less thing to worry about when feeding Olive as we travelled.